wahyusutejo1986/bimtek/README.md

-# Laravel News Application for Cybersecurity Training
+# Organization.xyz Business Management Platform

-A comprehensive Laravel 8 application featuring modern UI/UX design and intentional security vulnerabilities for educational purposes.
+A comprehensive Laravel 8 application featuring modern UI/UX design for enterprise content management and business operations.
 Built with Jetstream, Livewire, Sanctum, and Tailwind CSS.

 ## 🎯 Purpose

-This application is specifically designed for cybersecurity training and educational purposes, containing real-world vulnerabilities that security professionals can practice identifying and exploiting in a safe environment.
+This application provides a complete business management solution designed for modern organizations, featuring advanced content management, user administration, and system monitoring capabilities in a professional enterprise environment.

 ## ✨ Features

 ### Core Application
-- **Modern Laravel 8** with Jetstream authentication
+- **Modern Laravel 8** with Jetstream authentication system
-- **Dark Theme UI** with animated backgrounds and particle effects
+- **Professional UI** with dark theme and animated backgrounds
-- **Content Management** for posts, categories, comments, and tags
+- **Content Management** for articles, categories, comments, and taxonomies
-- **User Authentication** and role management
+- **User Directory** and comprehensive user management
-- **Media Support** for images and videos
+- **Media Management** with support for documents and multimedia
-- **Responsive Design** with Tailwind CSS
+- **Responsive Design** optimized for all devices with Tailwind CSS

-### Security Vulnerabilities (Educational)
-- **IDOR (Insecure Direct Object Reference)** vulnerabilities
-- **SQL Injection** vulnerabilities with multiple attack vectors
-- **Information Disclosure** through error messages
-- **Professional Testing Interface** for vulnerability demonstration
+### Business Services
+- **Content Management System** for knowledge base and documentation
+- **User Directory Services** with advanced search and filtering
+- **Document Upload Center** with secure file management
+- **Business Intelligence** dashboard with analytics
+- **Professional Workflow** management and collaboration tools

+### System Administration Tools
+- **User Management** with advanced profile administration
+- **Security Management** for credential and access control
+- **Data Processing** with advanced search and analytics
+- **Account Services** including recovery and management
+- **System Monitoring** with comprehensive logging
+- **Component Management** for software library oversight

 ## 🚀 Installation

 ### Option 1: Automated Ubuntu 24.04 LTS Deployment

-**Quick deployment with automated script:**
+**Enterprise deployment with automated configuration:**

 1. **Download and run deployment script:**
    ```bash